isomerpages/mlaw-corp/pages/eservices.md

 <!--Hi Team, CIMS launch notice to be uncommented once confirmed CIMS go-live on 10 Jul 2023.
 Tentatively need to publish 2 weeks before go-live. -->

 #### **New Insolvency Office (IO) E-Services (new!)**
-We will be launching our new Corporate Insolvency E-Services on **10 July 2023**.

 To apply for the Simplified Insolvency Programme, please refer to the instructions in [SIP FAQ](https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/) (hyperlink: [https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/](https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/)) page. **No E-Service is available for this submission.**